 - have recently been on a course of antibiotics or steroids

 - have diabetes and your blood sugar is not under control

 - use a type of hormonal birth control that has higher doses of oestrogen

 - have a weakened immune system, such as from chemotherapy

-- have skin conditions such as eczema or dermatitis
+- have a skin condition such as eczema or dermatitis

-- use vaginal deodorants, sprays, gels and wipes, perfumed bubble baths, douches or other products that change the natural acidity of the vagina.
+- use vaginal deodorants, sprays, gels and wipes, perfumed bubble baths, douches or other products that change the natural acidity of your vagina.